JuliaPluto/PlutoNotebookComparison.jl/README.md

 # PlutoNotebookComparison.jl
-Compare two statefiles of the same notebook (e.g. after making a PR)
+Compare two statefiles of the same notebook (e.g. after making a PR).

+This is useful in GitHub Actions (with PlutoSliderServer.jl).
+You can automatically find unexpected **new** errors, like:
+- Failing package imports
+- Errors that did not happen before